tuxfuxch/yarc/README.md

 WARNING: This Addon may contain content illegal in your country (example: flag of Tibet is illegal China)

-First things first: if you want a fancy GUI and/or a lot of functions, only for use on PC or tablet (give AWXi or Chorus a try), you might like other solutions better.
 I have done what I need and how I want it.
 Forgive me if it is not yet how you like it and what you want.
 Contact me to change that, I might agree with you.

 ###Key Features (what might be better than in other solutions)